carriegiunta/carriegiunta.github.io/content/_index.md

   - block: markdown
     content:
       title: "Current Role"
-      text: | Associate Lecturer
+      text: |
-    Central Saint Martins, University of the Arts London
+        Associate Lecturer at Central Saint Martins, University of the Arts London
             * postgraduate seminars in philosophy
             * MRes Art: Theory and Philosophy
             * advise students on their final dissertation writing
       text: |
-        Associate Lecturer
-    London College of Communication, University of the Arts London
+        Associate Lecturer at London College of Communication, University of the Arts London
             * BA (Hons) Sound Arts course
             * supervising and assessing final year project work
             * seminars on sound design for film